Professor Ahmad Taki

 Personal profile

-Professor Taki has already worked successfully on several funded research projects giving him considerable experience in managing research contracts and in disseminating research findings.
-He is currently working on methods aimed at improving alignment between houses, contexts, climates and energy performance.
-This has led to the development of research methodologies in the built environment and frameworks together with prototypes for sustainable houses satisfying social cultural needs to the local community in the context of developing countries.
-Professor Taki was an invited author of ‘Heat Transfer’ section of the CIBSE Design Guide and has given overseas presentations on work related to building performance and sustainability field.
-He was joint coordinator for REF2021, UoA13.
-Professor Taki has successfully supervised 25 PhD students and is currently supervising 10 others.
-He is a Founder of both the BSc Architectural Technology and the MSc Architecture & Sustainability programmes in the Leicester School of Architecture.
+Professor Taki has already worked successfully on several funded research projects, giving him considerable experience in managing research contracts and disseminating research findings.
+He is currently working on methods aimed at improving alignment between houses, contexts, climates, and energy performance.
+This has led to the development of research methodologies in the built environment and frameworks, together with prototypes for sustainable houses satisfying the social and cultural needs of the local community in the context of less developed countries.
+Professor Taki is the coordinator for UoA13 for REF2029.
+He has successfully supervised 27 PhD students and is currently supervising 10 others.
+Professor Taki is the founder of both the BSc Architectural Technology and the MSc Architecture & Sustainability programmes at the Leicester School of Architecture.

 Professor Taki would be interested in supervising PhD students in this field.